xiix0/scam/README.md

-Q:	Why do the police always travel in threes?
+Q:	Why is Christmas just like a day at the office?
-A:	One to do the reading, one to do the writing, and the other keeps
+A:	You do all of the work and the fat guy in the suit
-	an eye on the two intellectuals.
+	gets all the credit.